mvolkmann/blog/src/web-dev-tips.md

   goto end rem Exit if a match is found.
 )

-echo no process is listening on port {port}
+echo no process is listening on port %port% goto end
-goto end

 :noport